v3gtb/fooddata-vegattributes/.gh-pages/content/index.md

 {
   "fdcId": 123,
   "vegCategory": "CATEGORY",
-  "description": "USDA FDC description/name of the food",
+  "description": "FDC description/name of the food",
   # either:
   "foodCode": 456,
   # or: